PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     1. Navigate to the resource group you created earlier.
     2. Click on "Access control (IAM)" and then the "+ Add" button at the top, then "Add role assignment".
     3. Go to the "Privileged administrator roles" tab, click on "Contributor", then click "Next" at the bottom of the page.
-    3. Click on "+ Select members" and type the name of the App Registration (otherwise it may not autopopulate) and click to add it.
+    3. Click on "+ Select members" and type the name of the app registration (otherwise it may not autopopulate) and click to add it.
 Then hit "Select" and click "Next".
-Depending on your organization, this may not be enough to create, run, and delete ACI container groups so you *may* need to add additional permissions or scopes.
+The default permissions associated with a role like "Contributor" might not always be sufficient for all operations related to Azure Container Instances (ACI).
+The specific permissions required can depend on the operations you need to perform (like creating, running, and deleting ACI container groups) and your organization's security policies.
+In some cases, additional permissions or custom roles might be necessary.
     4. Click "Review + assign" to finish.

 === "Google Cloud Run"